ollie314/datastax-eventsourcing/README.md

 First we start DSE in spark mode - http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/startStop/refDseStartStopDse.html

 The implementation uses bucketing to group all data into particular time buckets for replay.
-The time bucket used in this example is 10 seconds but any time bucket can be used.
+The time bucket used in this example is 1 minute but any time bucket can be used.

 To create the schema, run the following